anhhaibkhn/Data-Science-selfstudy-notes-Blog/README.md

 All of my posts here are the memo from my self-study courses, articles, and books.
 I hope that some of these practices will help you along in your own journey of learning data science.

+If you find the blog posts useful, please give the <a href="https://github.com/anhhaibkhn/Data-Science-selfstudy-notes-Blog" target="_blank"><strong>GitHub blog repo</strong></a> a star to show your support and share it to others.
+Thank you! (´･ω･｀)ゞ ｱﾘｶﾞﾄｳ ﾖﾛｼｸ♪.
+Also, please let me know in the comments section of the posts if you have any questions.

 ## To start writing content, here are some helpful links:

 - [Writing Blogs With Jupyter](https://github.com/fastai/fastpages#writing-blog-posts-with-jupyter)